1976 Portuguese legislative election: Hot Summer of 1975

-By the beginning of the summer of 1975, the country was deeply divided.
-The "Hot summer of 1975" was starting.
-During this period, huge clashes between left and right supporters spread all across the country, some with big violence.
-The possibility of the country entering in a full blown Civil war was feared by many.
-On 19 July 1975, the PS held a massive rally in Lisbon, with the help of the Catholic Church and others, to fight against the PCP and Vasco Gonçalves government.
-Mário Soares, PS leader, accused the Gonçalves government, and those who support it, of being "Paranoids", "Demented" and "Irresponsibles who do not represent the Portuguese people".
+By the beginning of the summer of 1975, the country was deeply divided, and the so-called "Hot summer of 1975" was starting.
+During this period, huge clashes between left and right supporters spread all across the country, some with great violence, and the possibility of the country entering in a full blown civil war was feared by many.
+On 19 July 1975, the PS held a massive rally in Lisbon, with the help of the Catholic Church and others, against the PCP and Vasco Gonçalves' government, with party leader Mário Soares accusing the Gonçalves government, and those who support it, of being "paranoids", "demented" and "irresponsibles who do not represent the Portuguese people".

-During the summer of 1975, headquarters of the PCP, and other left-wing parties, in many cities in the North and Center of the country were vandalized and destroyed.
-Many leftwing supporters were also violently beaten by anti-left protesters.
-The violence and increased tensions across the country were damaging Vasco Gonçalves leadership in the government and divisions between the Armed Forces Movement and the Revolutionary Council were starting to show.
-When COPCON commander, Otelo Saraiva de Carvalho, withdrew his support from Gonçalves, the government was on its last days.
-On 20 September, Gonçalves leaves the government and Pinheiro de Azevedo is nominated as Prime Minister.
+During the summer of 1975, headquarters of the PCP, and other left-wing parties, in many cities in the North and Center of the country were vandalized and destroyed, with many leftwing supporters being also violently beaten by anti-left protesters.
+The violence and increased tensions across the country were damaging Vasco Gonçalves leadership in the government, and divisions between the Armed Forces Movement and the Revolutionary Council started to appear.
+When COPCON commander, Otelo Saraiva de Carvalho, withdrew his support from Gonçalves, the government was on its last days, and, on 20 September, Gonçalves leaves the government with Pinheiro de Azevedo being nominated as the new prime minister.
 Shortly after, on 26 September, the assault of the Spanish embassy in Lisbon by far-left supporters, in retaliation to the attacks on left-wing parties headquarters in the North and Center, drew widespread attention as it was broadcast by US network CBS.
+By this time, thousands of Portuguese citizens from the African colonies, up to 600,000 and called returnees, were arriving at Portugal, facing discrimination and some difficulties adapting to the country, with the Democratic Social Center (CDS) becoming a leading voice in support for the returnees.